-But just a word upon the times of the worship, the Sabbaths and the new moons, and then I close.
-This worship was to be on the many Sabbaths and the many new moons, typifying, of course, one thing.
-Christ is the antitype of the many sacrifices, of the many priests, and of the many kings; we must therefore, taking the words spiritually, in the Christian sense, take the one Sabbath, that this worship, this serving of the Lord, is to be on the Sabbath, on the Sabbath day at the end of the week days.
-The gate was to be shut, as we have before said, on the working day, open on the Sabbath day, to denote that none but Christ, the end of the law, can open the way of access to God.
-We have boldness by the blood to enter into the holy of holies.
-Now a false religion has no true Sabbaths.
-In the last verse of the 13th of the Revelation, where a false religion is set forth by three sixes, number 666, do not read it "Six hundred threescore and six," but read it by the sixes, 666.
+But just a word upon the times of the worship, the sabbaths and the new moons, and then I close.
+This worship was to be on the many sabbaths and the many new moons, typifying, of course, one thing.
+Christ is the antitype of the many sacrifices, of the many priests, and of the many kings; we must therefore, taking the words spiritually, in the Christian sense, take the one sabbath-that this worship, this serving of the Lord, is to be on the sabbath, on the sabbath day at the end of the week days.
+The gate was to be shut, as we have before said, on the working day, open on the sabbath day, to denote that none but Christ, the end of the law, can open the way of access to God.
+We have boldness by his blood to enter into the holy of holies.
+Now a false religion has no true sabbaths.
+In the last verse of the 13th of the Revelation, where a false religion is set forth by three sixes-number 666,-do not read it "Six hundred threescore and six," but read it by three sixes-666.
 And that is a false religion; and why is that set forth by three sixes?
-Because there is no Sabbath.
+Because there is no sabbath.
 Why, according to Popery you are to work six days here, and then go to purgatory and work six more, and then go to hell and work six more.
-It is all work; their religion has no Sabbath.
-So, the number of the man of sin is three sixes, to denote it is all works.
-But the people of God, there is a rest, a keeping of the Sabbath, that remains to the people of God.
-They are brought to the end of works, and brought in to that rest which the Lord Jesus Christ is for them.
+It is all work; their religion has no sabbath.
+So the number of the man of sin is three sixes, to denote it is all works.
+But the people of God,-there is a rest, a keeping of the sabbath, that remaineth to the people of God.
+They are brought to the end of works, and brought into that rest which the Lord Jesus Christ is for them.
 It is on the ground, then, of the perfection of his work, and by the rest that we have by him, that we worship the Lord our God.
-I hardly know how to handle this part, there is something so beautiful in the thought, not one of your sins can come into this mystic Sabbath.
-You may feel them, and feel guilty by them; but just as you realize what Christ has done, you realize release from them, you realize release from guilt, and from fear, and from terror, for it shall not come near you; and no weapon formed against you, as you stand here, by the perfection of Christ, before God, shall prosper; every tongue that may rise against you there you may condemn, because your righteousness is of the Lord.
-This is your heritage.
+I hardly know how to handle this part, there is something so beautiful in the thought, not one of your sins can come into this mystic sabbath.
+You may feel them, and feel guilty by them; but just as you realize what Christ has done, you realize release from them, you realize release from guilt, and from fear, and from terror, for it shall not come nigh thee; and no weapon formed against thee, as thou standest here, by the perfection of Christ, before God, shall prosper; every tongue that may rise against thee there thou mayest condemn, because thy righteousness is of the Lord.
+This is thy heritage.
 So, then, a true religion brings us to the end of works, brings us into rest, whereas a false religion is all works, and of course delusion.
 The new moon, of course, you are not at all at a loss to know the meaning of.
-The new moon will point out the new covenant, the new life, the new state of things we have in the end, by Christ Jesus.
+The new moon will point out the new covenant, the new life, the new state of things we have in and by Christ Jesus.

 Now I have one more word to say I must not close without saying, and regret that I have not time to say something upon that.
 This gate at which the people were to worship was to be shut at the evening, not to be shut until the evening.
-So, the evening of the world will come, when the gate of mercy shall close, and close forever.
-Happy they who are brought then to accept the Lord while he may be found.
+So the evening of the world will come, when the gate of mercy shall close, and close for ever.
+Happy they who are brought then to seek the Lord while he may be found.